-Vertigo is a form of dizziness characterized by the feeling that you or your environment is moving or spinning, despite the lack of any actual movement.
-This sensation is brought on by disturbances in the inner ear or the brain.
+Vertigo is a form of dizziness characterized by the feeling that you or your environment is spinning, despite the lack of any actual movement.
+This sensation is caused by disturbances in the inner ear or the brain.
+It may be accompanied by additional symptoms such as nausea, vomiting, hearing loss, tinnitus, difficulty focusing or moving the eyes, double vision and a feeling of fullness in the ear.

 Peripheral vertigo is associated with problems in the inner ear.
 The vestibular system sends signals to the brain about the position of the head in relation to movement, enabling us to keep our balance and maintain equilibrium.
 When these signals are disrupted, vertigo results.